Data presented here may not be the most recent available

 From the east the coastal plain of the Atlantic seaboard gives way inland to deciduous forests and hills of the Piedmont.
 The Appalachian Mountains then divide the eastern seaboard from the Great Lakes and grasslands of the Midwest.

-West of the Rockies are the rocky Great Basin and deserts with the Sierra Nevada and Cascade mountain ranges close to the Pacific coast.
-In Alaska there are active volcanoes and Mount McKinley is the highest peak in the USA.
-Far out in the Pacific.
-Hawaii is a series of volcanic islands extruded above a mantle plume or hotspot.
+West of the Rockies are the rocky Great Basin, deserts and the Sierra Nevada and Cascade mountain ranges close to the Pacific coast.
+In Alaska there are active volcanoes where Mount McKinley is the highest peak in the USA.
+Far out in the Pacific Hawaii comprises volcanic islands extruded above a mantle plume or hotspot.

 Oil was found in the USA by Europeans in 1627, at the Seneca Oil Spring in New York State, when a French priest was shown oil pooled on the ground near an Indian village.
 The first commercial well was drilled by Drake in Pennysylvania in 1859 and since then, of the 48 contiguous states, 30 produce now oil and gas, as does Alaska.
 At least 12 states also deliver production from shale beds.